cielziyun/CODEWORDs/SKO/WEEK 7/readme.md

 **Reason for choosing McKenzie's Abstraction/class**: I liked these texts because Wark creatively explained how abstraction and history accomplished each other using metaphor.
 He focused on the good side of human activities, whether its conflict, compromise or collusion, he thinks they are the causes of new things and promote the development of the society.
 I liked the way that he made a political analysis sounds imaginative but thoughtful in the meantime.

+**Prototype based on "conflict, collusion and compromise" from McKenzie Wark's Abstraction/class**

 <img width="700" src="https://user-images.githubusercontent.com/68975607/92577252-07b0f600-f2bd-11ea-9b6c-c9e07cab4c53.gif">

-*Prototype based on "conflict, collusion and compromise" from McKenzie Wark's Abstraction/class*
+**Mindmap of the concept: "struggles between/inside classes dirves history into abstraction (new things), then abstraction into history**

 <img width="700" src="https://user-images.githubusercontent.com/68975607/92666440-d75c6c80-f33b-11ea-9b96-64abd76e258b.jpg">

-*Mindmap of the concept: "struggles between/inside classes dirves history into abstraction (new things), then abstraction into history*

 ## Refine paper prototypes -- use words only
+**My idea is to express "conflict,collusion,compromise between and inside class", an idea is to use texts twist to represent the concept of "struggle"**

 <img width="700" src="https://user-images.githubusercontent.com/68975607/92679853-29ad8580-f35c-11ea-9d46-4f3e66d171c9.gif">

-*The basic idea is to express "conflict,collusion,compromise between and inside class", an idea is to use texts twist to represent the concept of "struggle"*